Alice Phoebe Lou: Career

 On 1 May she released the ten-track live album Live at Funkhaus from the December 2019 Funkhaus Berlin concert.
 Furthermore, a short documentary filmed and directed by Julian Culverhouse about the Paper Castles tour was published.
 On 26 June the single "Touch" was released.
 A purple 7-inch vinyl containing "Witches" and "Touch" was released on 18 September.

 In November 2020 it was announced that her third studio album titled Glow would be released in March 2021.
 On 4 December the single and video for "Dusk" from the upcoming Glow album was released.
 On 10 December 2020, Alice Phoebe Lou covered Paul McCartney's unreleased track "Deep Deep Feeling" for McCartney's ’12 Days of Paul’ campaign.
 On 19 February 2021, a second single, "Dirty Mouth", was released from the upcoming album with a music video.
 Glow was released on 19 March 2021.

 On 2 December 2021, she released the ten-track album Child's Play.
 The album was not announced in advance of its release.

 On 25 February 2022, her side project Strongboi released the single "Fool Around," followed by two further singles, "Unconditional" and "Cold".
 Their debut album Strongboi was released on 17 February 2023.

 She continued touring through the summer of 2022, and in autumn she had a North America tour supporting Billy Bragg.
 Touring continued in 2023 and on 10 March 2023 the title track "Shelter" from her coming album was released as a single in digital formats followed by a music video about one month later.
 The second single, "Open My Door", was released digitally on 28 April 2023 and the third one, "Lose My Head" on 2 June 2023.
 The Shelter album was released on 7 July 2023.
 November 10th, 2023 She performed three songs from Shelter on the non-commercial music platform Brodie Session.

+In February and March 2026, Alice Phoebe Lou opened for Laufey on the European leg of her A Matter of Time Tour.